Eisenach: Transport

 Eisenach is connected by the Thuringian Railway to Erfurt and Halle/Leipzig to the east and to Kassel and Frankfurt to the west.
 Furthermore, there is the Werra Railway, a former main-line railway between north and south Germany from Eisenach via Meiningen to Eisfeld, which since the division of Germany after World War II has served only for regional transport.
 At the former inner German border, it is still interrupted between Eisfeld and Coburg, but rebuilding is in discussion.
-Eisenach station is a stop of all long-distance trains from Frankfurt to Leipzig/Dresden, running once an hour.
+Eisenach Hauptbahnhof is a stop of all long-distance trains from Frankfurt to Leipzig/Dresden, running once an hour.
 Local trains, also once an hour, start in Eisenach to Halle via Erfurt, to Sonneberg via Meiningen and Eisfeld and to Bebra via Gerstungen.
 Freight transport is important at Eisenach's Opel factory which has its own terminal.
 Further local passenger stations are Eisenach-West, Eisenach-Opelwerk and Hörschel.

 Eisenach is located on the Bundesautobahn 4 from Frankfurt in the west to Erfurt and Dresden in the east.
 Since 2010, the Autobahn has been moved to a new route farther away from the town to protect the residents from noise and air pollution.
 Moreover, it was not possible to expand the old route because of the mountainous topography.
 After 2010, parts of the old route became a town highway, whereas other parts were renaturalized.
 A second Autobahn between Eisenach and Kassel is in construction (Bundesautobahn 44).
 There are four Bundesstraßen connecting Eisenach: The Bundesstraße 7 runs to Kassel in the north-west, whereas its eastern branch to Gotha was annulled in 2010.
 The Bundesstraße 19 leads to Meiningen in the south, the Bundesstraße 84 to Bad Langensalza in the north-east and to Fulda via Vacha in the south-west and the Bundesstraße 88 is a connection to Ilmenau in the south-east.
 Furthermore, there are two important secondary roads to Mühlhausen via Mihla in the north and to Herleshausen in the west through the Hörsel valley.
 Downtown traffic is concentrated on Rennbahn street, which often leads to congestion due to a large number of commuters and the town's narrow topography.